 The bulging intervertebral disc or the prolapsed soft nucleus can now impinge on the nerve paths.
-Depending on the location of the prolapse, this can cause pain or paralysis symptoms in the back of the neck, or also in the arms and shoulders.
+Depending on the location of the prolapse, this can cause pain or paralysis symptoms in the back, or also in the legs and feet.
 In the extreme case, the prolapse can cause paraplegia.